 assists schools, as needed, to develop a membership recruitment program;

-prepares membership incentive programs with the approval of the board; (rationale: no longer in practice)

-is responsible for notifying each school of the number of delegates for each local chapter for the state convention in collaboration with the board;(rationale: moved to Policy book under Responsibilities of the Membership/Nominations Director)
+(rationale: no longer in practice) (rationale: moved to Policy book under Responsibilities of the Membership/Nominations Director)

-is responsible for all monitor duties and activities; and,

-monitors must submit an application.
-Once the applications are received they will be reviewed and the selection process will begin.
-Consideration will be given to those who demonstrate NJNS or NSNA activities. (rationale: policy change concerning monitor selection, refer to Policy book under Responsibilities of the Membership/Nominations Director) performs all duties as assigned by the President.
+(rationale: policy change concerning monitor selection, refer to Policy book under Responsibilities of the Membership/Nominations Director) performs all duties as assigned by the President.

-H. The Population and Global Health Director: (rationale: consistency)
+H. The Population and Global Health Director shall: (rationale: consistency)

-reports directly to Second Vice President;(rationale: grammar)
+reports directly to Second Vice President; and, (rationale: grammar)

-organizes and monitors statewide health projects as deemed appropriate by the board; (rationale: no longer in practice)

-prepares a statewide community health project for presentation at COSP and the annual convention;(rationale: moved to Policy book under Responsibilities of the Population and Global Health Director)

-assists schools with organizing health fairs and projects; (rationale: no longer in practice)

-prepares an article for each issue of the Pulsebeat; (rationale: moved under Article IV, Section 4, General Duties)

-promotes the community health project on the NJNS website, in collaboration with the Pulsebeat Editor/Public Relations Director; (rationale: moved to Policy book under Responsibilities of the Population and Global Health Director)

-maintains accurate files, information, and supplies to be utilized by future; Population and Global Health Director; and, (rationale: moved under Article IV, Section 4, General Duties) performs all duties as assigned by the President.
+(rationale: no longer in practice)(rationale: moved to Policy book under Responsibilities of the Population and Global Health Director) (rationale: no longer in practice) (rationale: moved under Article IV, Section 4, General Duties) (rationale: moved to Policy book under Responsibilities of the Population and Global Health Director) (rationale: moved under Article IV, Section 4, General Duties) performs all duties as assigned by the President.

-I. The Breakthrough to Nursing Director (BTN): (rationale: consistency)
+I. The Breakthrough to Nursing Director (BTN) shall: (rationale: consistency)

 reports directly to First Vice President;

-works closely with the board and monitors school activities statewide; (rationale: no longer in practice)

-develops a strong and effective recruitment program to increase diversity of students in nursing; (rationale: moved to Policy book under Responsibilities of the BTN Director)
+(rationale: no longer in practice)(rationale: moved to Policy book under Responsibilities of the BTN Director)

-promotes the image of nursing;(rationale: grammar)
+promotes the image of nursing; and, (rationale: grammar)

-supports the development of the BTN committees in school chapters;

-prepares an appropriate BTN project for display of year’s work, for the annual convention;

-maintains accurate files, information, and supplies to be utilized by future BTN directors; and, (rationale: moved under Article IV, Section 4, General Duties) performs all duties as assigned by the President.
+(rationale: moved under Article IV, Section 4, General Duties) performs all duties as assigned by the President.

-J. The Health Policy and Advocacy Director: (rationale: consistency)
+J. The Health Policy and Advocacy Director shall: (rationale: consistency)

 reports directly to the Second Vice President;

-is responsible for attending legislative meetings, i.e. Interested Nurses Political Action Committee (INPAC) meetings, as scheduled; (rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director)

-is responsible for review and recommendations for changes in bylaws and policies by November 30th, sends these changes to the entire board one week prior to the December meeting, for their review; (rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director)

-keeps all board members and the statewide membership informed of all important legislation (rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director) writes legislative alerts when needed;
+(rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director) (rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director)(rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director) writes legislative alerts when needed;

-assists and encourages members to contact legislators; (rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director)
+(rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director)

-is responsible for all delegate duties and activities; and, (rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director) performs all duties as assigned by the President.
+(rationale: moved to Policy book under Responsibilities of the Health Policy and Advocacy Director) performs all duties as assigned by the President.

-K. The Resolutions Director: (rationale: consistency)
+K. The Resolutions Director shall: (rationale: consistency)

 reports directly to the Second Vice President;